How to Speed Clean Your House When You’re Short on Time

 - Make the bed.

-- Quickly polish the nightstand and dresser.
+- Put away things on the nightstand and dresser.

 - Sweep or vacuum the high traffic areas.

 - Go through the basket of clutter.
 Sort the contents based on the room where they belong.
 Put things away.